kurianbenoy/Learning/README.md

 # Learning

-- learn something new everyday
+- "Learn something new everyday to ignite your inner self"
 - What I cannot create, I do not understand

 ## Buisness Domain knowledge